Russia–United Kingdom relations: Cold War and beyond

-Following the end of the Second World War, relations between the Soviet and the Western Bloc deteriorated quickly.
-Former British Prime Minister Churchill claimed that the Soviet occupation of Eastern Europe after World War II amounted to 'an iron curtain has descended across the continent.'
+Following the end of the Second World War, relations between the Soviet Bloc and the Western Bloc deteriorated quickly.
+Former British prime minister Churchill claimed that the Soviet occupation of Eastern Europe after World War II amounted to 'an iron curtain has descended across the continent.'
 Relations were generally tense during the ensuing Cold War, typified by spying and other covert activities.
 The British and American Venona Project was established in 1942 for cryptanalysis of messages sent by Soviet intelligence.
 Soviet spies were later discovered in Britain, such as Kim Philby and the Cambridge Five spy ring, which was operating in England until 1963.

 The Soviet spy agency, the KGB, was suspected of the murder of Georgi Markov in London in 1978.
 A High ranking KGB official, Oleg Gordievsky, defected to London in 1985.

 British prime minister Margaret Thatcher pursued a strong anti-communist policy in concert with Ronald Reagan during the 1980s, in contrast with the détente policy of the 1970s.
 During the Soviet–Afghan War the British conducted covert military support as well as sending arms and supplies to the Afghan Mujahideen.

 Relations improved considerably after Mikhail Gorbachev came to power in the Soviet Union in 1985 and launched perestroika.
 They remained relatively warm after the collapse of the USSR in 1991 – with Russia taking over the international obligations and status from the demised superpower.

-In October 1994, Queen Elizabeth II made a state visit to Russia, the first time a ruling British monarch ever set foot on Russian soil.
+In October 1994, Queen Elizabeth II made a state visit to Russia, the first time a ruling British monarch had set foot on Russian soil.